 Cottey College participates in a Tuition Exchange Program (TE) with many colleges and universities across the country.
 Dependent children of current full-time employees of the College may attend one of the exchange institutions at a reduced tuition cost, provided they have met that institution's admission standards.
-This exchange program covers undergraduate courses only, and there are some limitations on the number of participants.
-The list of participating schools is available at tuitionexchange.org

-For more information about these programs, contact the vice president for enrollment management at (417) 667-8181 ext.
+This exchange program covers undergraduate coursed only, and there are some limitations on the number of participants.
+The list of participating schools is available at tuitionexchange.org.
+For more information contact the vice president for enrollment management at (417) 667-8181 ext.
 2107.

-3.28 TUITION REIMBURSEMENT PROGRAM
+3.27 TUITION REIMBURSEMENT PROGRAM